anOsuPlayer/Moona/README.md

 ## Thanks! :heart:

-Thanks for coming until the end of the file.
+Thanks for reading this file until the end.
 This might not be the best code you'll find around, but, on the other hand, it's the best I can offer you.
 This project will never be perfect, but I will try my best to keep up with the expectations (if.. someone will ever expect something out of this framework).
 For now, though, enjoy Moona...
 Happy coding!

 > *The Developer*